-- A Family Day workshop aimed at young children with little previous musical knowledge, which was led by Keelan Carew with the assistance of several students.
-About 70 families were involved in the event. - A Family Day workshop based around chopsticks, in which the Menuhin Hall and foyer were filled with pianos, and visitors were given the opportunity to play side by side piano duos with YMS pupils. - A collaboration with the National Children's Orchestra in which a selection of YMS pupils participated in a workshop as ambassadors for the school - A collaboration with the Benedetti Foundation which saw YMS host a Benedetti Session as part of the school's Summer Festival. - The school hosted two 'Singing Picnics' led by Surrey Music Hub, which were attended by around 200 children. - Our annual composition project with local secondary schools which resulted in 25 A-level and GCSE compositions being recorded by YMS musicians and utilising the school's facilities.
+- A large-scale collaboration with Surrey and Sussex string academy, where YMS performed a children's oratorio "Perfect Pitch" with several hundred primary School children singing, while YMS pupils were performing side-by-side and mentoring young string players. - Family Day concerts aimed at young children with little previous musical knowledge, which was led by Community Partnerships Coordinator with the assistance of several students.
+These concerts were also given freely to over 16 local primary Schools, featuring seasonal music and stories. - A Family Day workshop based around creating your own new instruments, in which the Menuhin Hall and foyer were filled with arts and crafts for families to invent new sounds with, later being introduced to more unconventional instruments such as Boomwhackers and Synthesizers. - The School hosted two 'Singing Picnics' led by Surrey Music Hub, which were attended by around 200 children.
+YMS pupils also performed a child-friendly concert with music and poetry for visitors. - Our annual composition project with local secondary Schools which resulted in 30 A-level and GCSE compositions being recorded by YMS musicians and utilising the School's facilities.

 Tickets were free for all events to under-18s.
+Over 60 complimentary tickets were provided to local schools to attend summer evening concerts.

-In addition, the school has sought opportunities to further engage with local community groups.
-During the Easter holidays, pupils performed for a local Rotary Club.
-In December 2021, pupils performed at a Social Club for the elderly in a local church.
-In the summer holidays of 2021 and 2022 present and former pupils gave free recitals in Fulham as part of the Hurlingham Arts Festival.
+In addition, the School has sought opportunities to further engage with local community groups.
+During the Summer term, pupils performed at a local centre for the retirements and elderly, as well as free community concerts in local churches.
+In the summer holidays of 2023 present and former pupils gave free recitals in Fulham as part of the Hurlingham Arts Festival.
 These engagements were well-received and the school has been invited to come again.